 Constructing the UESI

 The UESI framework was developed through a multi-step stakeholder engagement process that involved input from academic researchers, urban planners, practitioners, and city representatives.
-The starting point for the environmental issues we selected was drawn from the Environmental Performance Index (EPI)8Hsu et al. (2016).
-The 2016 Environmental Performance Index.
-Yale University: New Haven, CT.
-Available: www.epi2016.yale.edu., which is a biennial ranking that evaluates national environmental performance in 9 high-priority issue areas (e.g., Air and Water Quality, Biodiversity and Habitat Protection, Forests, Fisheries, Agriculture, Climate Change and Energy, Environmental Health).
-We then conducted a comprehensive literature review9Thomas, R., Hsu, A., and A. Weinfurter.
-Sustainable and Inclusive – Do existing urban sustainability indicators help measure progress towards SDG-11?
-Environment and Planning B: Urban Analytics and City Science, in review. of existing urban environmental sustainability metrics to evaluate prior work and where we could add value.
-This process also involved reviewing the environmental justice and social equity literature from a multi-disciplinary angle (see Equity and Social Inclusion issue profile).
-Expert practitioners and academic researchers were involved in the entire framework design and indicator selection process.
-In the end, the resulting UESI framework and indicators represent a trade-off between a scientific underpinning and available data, as we require neighborhood-scale data for most of the indicators (excluding the Climate Policy and Water indicators that are not applicable at the neighborhood scale).
+The starting point for the environmental issues we selected was drawn from the 2016 Environmental Performance Index (EPI), a biennial ranking that evaluated national environmental performance in 9 high-priority issue areas (e.g., Air and Water Quality, Biodiversity and Habitat Protection, Forests, Fisheries, Agriculture, Climate Change and Energy, Environmental Health).
+We then conducted a comprehensive literature review of existing urban environmental sustainability metrics to evaluate prior work and where we could add value.
+This process also involved reviewing the environmental justice and social equity literature from a multi-disciplinary angle (see Equity and Social Inclusion issue profile) in order to design indicators that incorporate an equity lens in environmental performance.
+In the end, the resulting UESI framework and indicators represent a trade-off between a scientific underpinning and available data, as we require neighborhood-scale data available for most of the indicators, except for the Water Indicators (Water Stress and Wastewater Treatment) and for the Climate Policy indicators, which are city-wide and not part of the equity calculations.

-Due to the need to incorporate both environmental and socioeconomic data for the analysis, the UESI used the officially determined administrative divisions of a city as the spatial attributes for the calculation of the spatially explicit environmental indicator and later integration with its corresponding population and income information.
-However, it was identified that in some cases the defined boundaries of a city did not necessarily correspond exclusively to an urban area, including non-urban areas such as sparsely populated areas rural sections or even conservation areas.
+Due to the need to integrate both environmental and socioeconomic data for the analysis, the UESI used primarily the officially determined administrative divisions of a city as the spatial units for the calculation of the spatially explicit environmental indicator alongside its corresponding population and income information.
+However, we identified that in many cases the defined boundaries of a city did not necessarily correspond exclusively to an urban area, and included non-urban areas such as sparsely populated areas, rural sections or even wildlife conservation areas.